GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 !!! tip

-    Learn more about this extension on the [reference page](https://wiki.gdevelop.io/gdevelop5/extensions/crazy-games-ad-api/)
+    Learn more about this extension in the [reference page](https://wiki.gdevelop.io/gdevelop5/extensions/crazy-games-ad-api/)